The major criteria for a good freeware download site is accuracy and safety.

 - Reliable sites describe programs accurately, including if a program is an adware, trial, or demo version.

-The following sites are considered reliable, at least at the time they were added to this list, and offer freeware downloads and/or reviews for a wide range of different types of applications.
+The following sites are considered reliable, at least at the time they were last evaluated, and offer freeware downloads and/or reviews for a wide range of different types of applications.
+We do periodically re-evaluate the sites on this list and will remove dead sites and those whose ethics may have changed.

 If a site on this list violates one of the above rules, please let us know by leaving a comment, below.
 We’ll investigate it and remove the site from this list, if necessary.